Phil Nicoletti on Incident Between Hammaker & Deegan, Injury Clauses in Contracts - Racer X

 Jimmy,

 My outdoor prep has been lacking a bit.
 Not gonna lie, I’m a bit burnt out.
 Since I came back for High Point last year, I really haven’t stopped.
 With SMX, then training for WSX, then going straight into AMA SX it’s been a grind.
 So at the moment I’m not really looking forward to it.
 But after St. Louis I’ll be back on a 450 cruising.
 The 450 class is a beast of a class.
-If I can over between 8th-12th outdoors I will be happy.
+If I can go between 8th-12th outdoors I will be happy.
 The 8th will be because of a few gifts here and there.
 But who knows, maybe I’ll be 10 years younger again and be 4th-8th!
 I’m joking obviously.
 But to be fair 8th-12th like where I was at the end of last year consistently and I’ll be happy.

 -Phillip Nicoletti